 2→ Select Touch ID & Password > Add Fingerprint.

-Enter your Mac login password,
+Enter your Mac login password

 3→ Place your Finger on the Touch ID Button (At top right corner of the Keyboard – Macbook or Apple Magic Keyboard).
-Touch ID setup Ready.
+Touch ID setup is Ready.

 4→ That’s it.